-During World War II, the princess joined the Women’s Auxiliary Territorial Service at the rank of second subaltern, and did her wartime duty as a driver and mechanic.
+During World War II, the princess joined the Women’s Auxiliary Territorial Service at the rank of the second subaltern and did her wartime duty as a driver and mechanic.

-Upon the death of her father in 1952, at the age of twenty five, she became head of the commonwealth.
+Upon the death of her father in 1952, at the age of twenty-five, she became head of the commonwealth.
 Here the Queen is shown wearing St Edward’s Crown which was created in 1661.
-It is traditionally placed on head of the monarch at the end of the coronation ceremony.
+It is traditionally placed on the head of the monarch at the end of the coronation ceremony.
 Also shown are the Greville Chandelier Earrings and City of London Fringe Necklace.